fonttools/fonttools/Doc/source/designspaceLib/xml.rst

 -  For use in Varlib the instance element really only needs the names and the location.
 The ``<glyphs>`` element is not required.
--  MutatorMath uses the ``<glyphs>`` element to describe how certain glyphs need different masters, mainly to describe the effects of conditional rules in Superpolator.
+-  MutatorMath uses the ``<glyphs>`` element to describe how certain glyphs need different sources, mainly to describe the effects of conditional rules in Superpolator.
 -  Location in designspace coordinates.